With such a huge amount of choice between DJs, it’s hard to know why

-Will the DJ be offended if we list every single song we want played and
+Will the DJ be offended if we list every single song we want to be

-Not offended, but from experience this can kill the
+Not offended, but from experience, this can kill

-party.
-If you’re paying top money for your DJ, you’re paying for experience.
+the party.
+If you’re paying top money for your DJ, you’re paying for the experience.
 If you want to choose all the music and the order in which you want them played, you may as well plug in an iPod.
-Good DJs

 How many songs would typically be played during a 4-hour